Physical Therapy Guide to Medial Patellofemoral Ligament Injury

 Your physical therapist will help you know when it is safe to return to your previous activity levels.
 They help to ensure your knee can handle the demands of physical activity, to avoid further injury.
 They also will guide you on which activities to choose and which to avoid.
 Your physical therapist will prescribe a home exercise program to help you maintain any improvements you’ve gained with treatment.

 What Kind of Physical Therapist Do I Need?

 All physical therapists are prepared through education and clinical experience to treat a variety of conditions or injuries.
 You may want to consider:

 - A physical therapist who is experienced in treating people with orthopedic or musculoskeletal injuries.

-- A physical therapist who is a board-certified specialist or who has completed a residency in orthopedic or sports physical therapy, as they will have advanced knowledge, experience, and skills that apply to an athletic population.
+- A physical therapist who is a board-certified clinical specialist or who has completed a residency in orthopedic or sports physical therapy.
+This physical therapist will have advanced knowledge, experience, and skills that apply to athletes.